Washim27616/website/content/authors/varun-sai/index.md

   url: "iisc.ac.in"

 # Short bio (displayed in user profile at end of posts)
 bio: "Sai Varun is a full-time Ph.D. scholar in the Center for Earth Sciences at the Indian Institute of Science (IISc).
-He has obtained a Bachelor of Technology (B.Tech) degree in Civil Engineering Department from Gokaraju Rangaraju Institute of Engineering and Technology, Hyderabad (GRIET).
-He has interest to work related to seismic inversion and likes to develop and improve algorithms for seismic imaging and also finding its applications.
-He enjoys working with Machine Learning and its applications in Exploration Seismology."
+He has obtained a Bachelor of Technology (B.Tech) degree in the Civil Engineering Department from Gokaraju Rangaraju Institute of Engineering and Technology, Hyderabad (GRIET).
+He is interested in seismic inversion and likes to develop and improve algorithms for seismic imaging with applications.
+He also enjoys working on machine learning and its applications in exploration seismology."

 interests:
-- Exploration Seismology
+- exploration seismology
-- Seismic Imaging
+- seismic imaging
-- Seismic Inversion
+- seismic inversion
-- Machine-Learning applications in Seismology
+- machine-learning applications in seismology

 education: